Search

 It refers to creating compelling email elements that are relevant to your email marketing efforts and helps increase the ROI of your email marketing efforts.

-For example, when working on interior design, a designer considers the room’s layout, dimensions, color schemes, furniture, and other elements.
+For example, when working on interior design, a designer considers the room’s layout, dimensions, color schemes, interior decor and furniture, and other elements.
 Similarly, when designing an email, one must consider various aspects before starting the design process.

 What are the key features of email designs?